 As solutions for thin-and-light notebooks, these are designed with efficiency in mind and have low power requirements, which makes them suitable for compact builds.
 At the same time they are also more affordable than the higher tier Pascal graphics options, thus proper options for budget full-size laptops.

 The GeForce MX150 chip is the mobile version of the GP108-based GT 1030 desktop chip.
 It comes with 2 GB of DDR5 memory, a 64 bit memory bus, a core speed of 1468 Mhz (with Turbo up to 1532 Mhz) and Direct X12 support.
-It’s meant as a successor for the Nvidia 940MX chip, designed to offer a boost in raw performance, corroborated with a low TDP.
+It’s meant as a successor for the Nvidia 840MX/940MX chip, designed to offer a boost in raw performance, corroborated with a low TDP.